BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Evaluation

-To evaluate the hybrid mechanism, we used an existing GA implementation~\cite{OpenRASE} to solve the VNF embedding problem of the OSE problem.
-We decreased the probability of deploying a VNF in a randomly generated individual, which is a tunable hyperparameter in the proposed GA, from 0.99 to 0.9, increasing the difficulty of the optimisation problem, to demonstrate the hybrid approach's ability to solve challenging OSE problems.
+To demonstrate the effectiveness and feasibility of the hybrid online-offline approach using BENNS to optimise the OSE problem across diverse network scenarios, we carried out experiments under different traffic flows and topological configurations.

+\paragraph{Baselines} We compare our hybrid approach to the online Binary Encoded Genetic Algorithm (BEGA Online)~\cite{OpenRASE}, and offline Genetic Algorithm-based Heuristic Approach (GAHA Offline)~\cite{Khoshkholghi2020} , and a non-GA Greedy Dijkstra Algorithm (GDA)\footnote{\url{https://sourceforge.net/p/alevin/svn/HEAD/tree/trunk/src/vnreal/algorithms/samples/SimpleDijkstraAlgorithm.java}} from the literature.
+BEGA Online was shown to be of higher accuracy than BEGA Offline, but at the cost of increased time.
+GAHA mathematically computes the traffic latency.

+\paragraph{Optimisation Problem} We adapt BEGA Online to evaluate our hybrid approach, and we refer to it as BEGA Hybrid henceforth.
+BEGA Online and GAHA Offline optimised only the VNF embedding and link embedding sub-problems of the OSE problem and considered only a static network scenario, where the number of SFCRs to embed, network topology and traffic remained constant.
+To demonstrate our hybrid approach's effectiveness in optimising all three OSE sub-problems, we evolve three neural networks using GA to optimise all three OSE sub-problems using the hybrid approach, named GENESIS Hybrid.
+We then evaluate the hybrid approach's effectiveness, using GENESIS Hybrid, in a dynamic network environment where every 5 minutes, a set of 4 SFCRs arrives, and the traffic pattern changes.
+During the second half of the experiment, every 5 minutes, a host crashes, increasing the complexity of the problem.

-The threshold was set to a \textit{minimum acceptance ratio of 1} and a \textit{maximum average traffic latency of 150ms}.
-In addition, online evolution was stopped after 10 generations if it failed to produce an individual that met the threshold.
+\paragraph{GA Configuration} For GAs, the threshold was set to a \textit{minimum acceptance ratio of 1} and a \textit{maximum average traffic latency of 150ms}.
+In addition, BEGA Online was stopped after 10 generations and hybrid evolution, GAHA Offline and GENESIS Hybrid were stopped after 500 generations if they failed to produce an individual that met the threshold.
 The cap on the number of generations serves as a time limit.
-The number of individuals in the population was also kept to 10 in the online evolution to reduce the time taken.
-In contrast, a population in the hybrid evolution consisted of 2000 individuals and the maximum number of generations was set to 500.
-For both evolutions, the initial population was randomly generated from a uniform distribution.
+The limit was set to 10 for BEGA Online and 500 for others, as online evolution takes longer.
+For all evolutions, the initial population was randomly generated from a uniform distribution.
 For individuals with an acceptance ratio of 0, the average traffic latency was set to a very high value of 50000 to eliminate them from the population.